-Composition of the Academic Review Board
+Composition of the Academic Responsibility Panel

-Each case presented to the Academic Review Board is heard by two student board members and three faculty board members.
-The board for any case must include at least one member from the college(s) represented by the parties.
-When possible, the board for any case must include at least one student member at the same degree level as the student who is appearing before the board.
-In addition, a trained moderator presides over the hearing.
+Each case presented to the Academic Responsibility Panel is heard by two student panel members and three faculty panel members.
+The panel for any case must include at least one member from the college(s) represented by the parties.
+When possible, the panel for any case must include at least one student member at the same degree level as the student who is appearing before the panel.
+In addition, a trained moderator presides over the proceedings.

-The faculty board members will be appointed by the Office of Community Standards and Integrity in consultation with Faculty Senate.
-The student board members will be appointed by the Office of Community Standards and Integrity in consultation with Undergraduate Student Senate and the Graduate Student Assembly following a selection process coordinated by the Office of Community Standards and Integrity.
-All appointees must complete initial and ongoing training in order to be eligible to serve as board members.
-Once trained, board members may complete up to three years of service, and board members may be reappointed.
+The pool of faculty members will be appointed by the Office of Community Responsibility in consultation with the Faculty Senate.
+The pool of student members will be appointed by the Office of Community Responsibility in consultation with the Undergraduate Student Senate and the Graduate Student Assembly following a selection process coordinated by the Office of Community Responsibility.
+All appointees must complete initial and ongoing training in order to be eligible to serve as panel members.
+Once trained, panel members may complete up to three years of service, and panel members may be reappointed.

-Members participating in a given hearing will be selected from a list of eligible individuals based upon availability and disinterestedness in the case or parties following review by the student who is appearing before the Academic Review Board.
-The involved course instructor(s), department head or designee, and board members will also have the opportunity to note any potential conflicts of interest.
-The following circumstances would preclude participation as a board member in a given hearing:
+Members participating in a given hearing will be selected from a list of eligible individuals based upon availability and disinterestedness in the case or parties following review by the student who is appearing before the Academic Responsibility Panel.
+The involved course instructor(s), department head or designee, and panel members will also have the opportunity to note any potential conflicts of interest.
+The following circumstances would preclude participation as a panel member in a given proceeding: